oktayesenn/js-function-and-scope/readme.md

 Return vs side effects:

-- Write two functions that do the same thing, but one returns the value and the other modifies a variable with side effects.
+- Write a function that adds the string "flabbergasted" on to the end of an array that is stored in a variable (resulting in a _side effect_).
+Log the array in the console.
-- The functions should both add the string "flabbergasted" on to the end of an array
+- Write the same function _without_ the side effect by returning an array with the new the value added to the end of it.
+Make sure your function accepts the array as an argument!

 ### Function Declarations and Expressions